Brickellia mosieri: Description

 Florida brickell-bush (Brickellia mosieri) is classified as an herb, meaning it does not have any woody structures above ground.
-On average adult plants grow between 30.5 - 107cm (1-3.5 feet) tall.
+On average adult plants grow between 30.5 – 107 cm (1-3.5 feet) tall.
 The stalk of the Florida brickell-bush is thin, branched and erect with leaves growing on alternating sides of the main stalk.
-Leaves are narrow in width, plump and 1 - 3 cm (0.4-1.2 inch) in length.
+Leaves are narrow in width, plump and 1 – 3 cm (0.4-1.2 inch) in length.
 The edges of leaves are either slightly or entirely serrated.
 Leaves typically have small, amber-colored dots.
 Flowers are white or brown, rod-shaped and arranged circularly around the stalk.
 The plant does not have typical flat flowers (see life history).

-For images, please see "MOSIER’S BRICKELL-BUSH" in references.
+For images, please see "MOSIER'S BRICKELL-BUSH" in references.